DigixGlobal/contest/README.md

 describe('shorthand', function () {
   it('works without setting an it statement', function () {
-    // return statement is important if using shorthand return contest.assert(myContract.assertMethod, [[[1], 1]]);
+    // return statement is important if using shorthand
+    // TODO remove extra brackets requirement if there's only item in array return contest.assert(myContract.assertMethod, [[[1], 1]]);
   });
 });